ajayshrma/ajayshrma/README.md

 </a>![](https://visitor-badge.glitch.me/badge?page_id=ajayshrma.MyGithub)

 <h5>
-  Aspiring Software Developer with skills in Javascript, NodeJs, Express, MongoDB.
-Aiming to focus on backend development and contribute to meaningful projects.
+Aspiring Software Developer with skills in Java & Javascript, NodeJs, Express, MongoDB, and contribute to meaningful projects.
 Eager to learn and adapt to new technologies
 </h5>